railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

    If your products take several days to assemble it's preferable to have a weekly plan.
 If your manufacturing cycles are several months you can work with a monthly plan.

-To do this use the menu *Sales Management > Configuration > Create Sales Periods*.
+To do this use the menu :menuselection:`Sales Management --> Configuration --> Create Sales Periods`.
 A window appears enabling you to automatically define the next periods that will be provided for stock management.

 .. figure:: images/sale_period.png
    :align: center

    *Defining periods for stock management.*

-Salespeople can then enter their sales forecasts by product and by period using the menu *Sales Management > Sales Forecasts > My Sales Forecasts*.
+Salespeople can then enter their sales forecasts by product and by period using the menu :menuselection:`Sales Management --> Sales Forecasts --> My Sales Forecasts`.
 The forecasts can be made by quantity or by value.
 For a forecast by amount Open ERP automatically calculates for you the quantity equivalent to the estimated amount.
 This can be modified manually as needed before completion.

 .. figure:: images/stock_sale_forecast.png
    :align: center